On the edge-Erd\H{o}s-P\'{o}sa property of Ladders: Long Ladders

-\begin{lemma} Let $L_1$ be a ladder in a condensed wall $W$.
-Let $R$ be a rung at the end of $L_1$, with endvertices $v_1, v_2$.
+\begin{lemma} Let $L$ be a ladder in a condensed wall $W$.
+Let $R$ be a rung at the end of $L$, with endvertices $v_1, v_2$.
 Let $P_1$ be a $v_1$-$c$-path and let $P_2$ be a $v_2$-$d$-path (both in $W$).
-Furthermore, let $P_1, P_2$ and $L_1$ be internally disjoint.
-Finally, let $L$ be the union of $L_1, P_1$ and $P_2$.
-(See Figure~\ref{fig:LadderWithCDPaths})
+Furthermore, let the interior of $P_1$ and $P_2$ be disjoint from each other and disjoint from $L$.